Members of the National Education & Social Studies Department

 The school commemorates Total Defence Day on 15 February annually to mark Singapore's fall to the Japanese in 1942.
 Total Defence Day serves to remind our students that Singapore is defensible and is worth defending, and we ourselves must defend Singapore.

 - International Friendship Day

 The school commemorates International Friendship Day on the third working Friday of Term 2.
 International Friendship Day is a day dedicated to the understanding of Singapore's relations with neighbouring countries and beyond.
-It aims to sensitise our children towards the geo-political realities inherent in Singapore, as well as nurture in our students the spirit of friendship and collaboration among different people.
+It aims to sensitise our students towards the geo-political realities inherent in Singapore, as well as nurture in them the spirit of friendship and collaboration among different people.

 - Racial Harmony Day

 The school commemorates Racial Harmony Day on 21st July each year.
 On this day in 1964, Singapore saw racial riots.
 Racial Harmony Day serves to remind our students that social division costs us dearly and that race and religion are potential fault-lines in Singapore society.
 It is a day for schools to reflect on, and celebrate our success as a harmonious nation and society built on a rich diversity of cultures and heritages.

 - National Day Observance Ceremony